InHerOwnRight/InHerOwnRight-Application/README.md

 ### TODO how to push to DockerHub ###

+    cd ../pacscl-rails
-    docker build -f docker/rails_app/Dockerfile -t neomindlabs/pacscl_app .
+    docker build -f Dockerfile --no-cache -t neomindlabs/pacscl-rails . docker push neomindlabs/pacscl-rails

-    TODO: This might get pushed automatically by docker-compose build now that we have the image name in docker-compose.yml
+### Loading the data

+After your app is running and your database is setup, run the following commands to load all available data into the site:

+    cd /var/www/rails && RAILS_ENV=production bin/rails setup:project